Kernel Single Proxy Control for Deterministic Confounding: Preliminaries

 \end{assum}

+Figure~\ref{fig:causal-graph} shows the causal graph describing these relationships.
+We may additionally consider an observable confounder, which is discussed in \cref{sec:observable-confounder}.

-These assumptions are similar to those made in \emph{Proxy Causal Learning (PCL)} \citep{Deaner2018Proxy,Miao2018Identifying,Mastouri2021Proximal,Rahul2020KernelProxy,xu2021deep}.
-Our setting only assumes access to a single proxy $W$, however, while PCL requires an additional treatment-proxy $Z$ that satisfies $Z \indepe Y | A, U$.
-Instead of observing this proxy, we place several assumptions on the outcome $Y$, as follows.
+The assumptions on the proxy $W$ are similar to those made in \emph{Proxy Causal Learning (PCL)} \citep{Deaner2018Proxy,Miao2018Identifying,Mastouri2021Proximal,Rahul2020KernelProxy,xu2021deep,Kallus2021Causal}.
+Our setting only assumes access to a single proxy $W$, however, while PCL requires an additional treatment-proxy $Z$ that satisfies $Z \indepe Y | A, U$ as in \cref{fig:pcl-causal-graph}.
+Instead of observing this proxy, we place deterministic confounding assumptions on the outcome $Y$, as follows.